Fabiosdl/e-commerce-api/SpringSecurityFlow.md

 CSRF token is included for security.

-2️⃣ Spring Security Handles Authentication (/login) Your Spring Security filter chain intercepts the request.
+2️⃣ Spring Security Handles Authentication (/login) Spring Security filter chain intercepts the request.
 The AuthenticationManager and CustomUserDetailsService process the credentials.

 🔹 LoginController (Entry Point)